Ohlanga River

 The Ohlanga River is a river in KwaZulu-Natal, South Africa, which empties into the Indian Ocean just north of uMhlanga, north of Durban.
-The river has extensive reed beds in the estuary at its mouth, which is only 7 km southwest from the mouth of the Mdloti River.
+The river has extensive reed beds in the estuary at its mouth, which is only 7 km southwest from the mouth of the uMdloti River.
 Presently, this river is part of the Mvoti to Umzimkulu Water Management Area.

 Umhlanga conservancy

 At the river's mouth, a lagoon is surrounded by the Umhlanga Conservancy.
 This area includes a 26 ha Umhlanga Lagoon Nature Reserve, and a waste treatment works which is publicly accessible.
 This area contains bushbuck, blue and grey duiker, and numerous birds, including the southernmost occurrence of crested guineafowl.

-Huberta, the hippopotamus

-Huberta, the celebrity hippopotamus, stopped at the river on her way down the coast from the St Lucia Estuary to the Eastern Cape.
-An attempt was made to capture her while she was there.